 Everyone loves a product that is made just for them!
 A study shows that 36% of shoppers want product customization.
 Hence multiple eCommerce websites like Zazzle and TheNorthFace are tapping into customizable products.
 The touch of personalization is a driving force for purchase consideration.
 In fact, 53% of online shoppers believe that platforms that a personalized shopping experience provides a valuable service.
 Hence we will see more and more brands joining the customized products bandwagon in 2023.

 Check out how to use Personalized Automation for your customers.

 Every eCommerce application and website has a front-end and a back-end.
 Front-end focuses on the visuals of a website or application whereas back-end is the part that is server-based, something which the customers cannot see.
 Headless eCommerce gives an opportunity for the developers to build a separate front-end and back-end.
 The advantage of having a headless eCommerce is that it gives brands the freedom to build their platform the way they want while making the experience of their customers more enriching and fulfilling.
 A few of the top headless eCommerce include Shopify, MagentoCommerce, and The.com.

 Rise in M-Commerce

 M-commerce implies the shopping that is done through the medium of smartphones and tablets.
 People spend significant time surfing the web, social media, or shopping from mobile phones.
-This has only increased since the pandemic, with adults spending up to sixteen hours a day online since the pandemic started.
+On average adults spend 417 minutes online in 2022.